Golden Grove, South Australia: The Settlement

 In 2007, South Australian home builder Fairmont Homes commenced work on a subdivision to the north of Golden Grove and Crouch Roads named "The Settlement".
 In total, approx. 220 allotments were released.

 Housing typology largely reflects that of the original Golden Grove development, continuing the detached, single-family home characteristic previously observed.

 The subdivision also features The Stables shopping centre, a nursing home, and a retirement village.

 Within the development area sits Captain Robertson's original homestead.

 2023 State Government land release

-In April 2023, the South Australian government announced the release of a land parcel in Golden Grove to address the ongoing housing crisis facing the state.
+In April 2023, the Government of South Australia announced the release of a land parcel in Golden Grove to address the ongoing housing crisis facing the state.
 The land, previously privately owned and later rezoned for residential use, is expected to accommodate an additional 500 homes.

 Luminaire Estate

-In late-2023, South Australian home builder Metricon Homes commenced work on a small subdivision between Aristotle Close and Golden Grove Road.
+In late-2023, South Australian home builder Metricon commenced work on a small subdivision between Aristotle Close and Golden Grove Road.
 48 allotments were initially released.
 The subdivision had entirely sold out by November 2024, with home construction continuing into 2025.